-We empathize with the security companies that are struggling with this nationwide hiring challenge.
+We empathize with the security guard industry that is struggling with this nationwide hiring challenge.
 But we’re even more concerned with the negative impact it could have on the commercial, business, and industrial property owners who choose to rely on security personnel to protect their property.
 Here are three very likely outcomes that could occur:

 #1: The cost of security-guard services will increase.

-To offset the security-guard shortage, security companies who employ them have two choices.
+To offset the shortage in the security guard industry, security companies who employ guards have two choices.
 They’ll either increase the hourly wages they pay for qualified guards, or they’ll invest in security technologies to compensate for the lack of manpower.
 The big loser in either of those choices is you, their client.